SmartyVan/hass-geolocator/README.md

   longitude: -118.2426
 ```
 The source of the coordinates can be from any sensor or input you have available.
 This may be a router, Home Assistant native iOS / Android app, Cerbo GX with USB GPS dongle, etc.

+*Step 1 does not rely on this custom component, but is a necessary step to ensure your `zone.home` has current GPS coordinates.*

 ### Step 2.
 Call custom service: `geolocator.update_location`:
 ```yaml